 Winter Sleeping Bags

 Winter sleeping bags are designed to keep you warm and comfy in sub-freezing temperatures.
 Heavier than 3-season bags, the extra bulk is absolutely worth it when the thermometer drops.
 The 0F/-18C is a kind of benchmark temperature rating for a winter sleeping bag.
 However, we all know that winter doesn’t stop getting cold when the thermometer hits zero.
-Winter bags come in sub-zero temperature ratings, like the Polar Ranger, to allow adventurers to experience even the coldest backcountry locations.
+Winter bags also come in sub-zero temperature ratings, like the Polar Ranger, for the coldest places on earth.

 Here is our line of winter sleeping bags: